 1. What perspective am I in right now?
 Where am I coming from when I’ll looking at this issue?

 2. How is being in this perspective serving me?
+What are the pros?
+And what are the cons?

 I thought I might start sharing these themes weekly, or fortnightly as they show up.